 Speak to my parents more regularly.

-- Visit home and try and take Marti and our daughter with us.
+- Visit home and try and take Martina and our daughter with us.

 Spend time alone with my daughter at least once a week.